What do your children and Nature have in common?

 Enrollment is open because each student’s program is personalized to their needs and interests, so they can arrive at any time.

-If you know a teen who is ready for fun and adventure in a safe and nurturing educational environment, contact us immediately about scheduling their unique adventure aboard one of our sailing vessels.
+If you know a young person who is ready for fun and adventure in a safe and nurturing educational environment, contact us immediately about scheduling their unique experience aboard one of our sailing vessels.

 LAEO International President